zuixjs/zuix-web-starter/source/pages/docs/pages-layout/index.md

 ```
 {% endraw %}

+The `bootstrap` options can then be used in place of `mdl` option to select *Bootstrap CSS framework* instead.

 ### `order`

-Set pages listing order, that is mainly used for rendering navigation links and content listing menus, like the one in the
+Set the listing order of the page, that is mainly used for rendering navigation links and content listing menus, like the one in the
 side drawer menu of this page.

 ### `icon`